-1. The full premium for continued coverage is not paid by the due date
+1. The full premium for continued coverage is not paid by the due date.

-4. The enrollee becomes entitled to Medicare
+4. The enrolled becomes entitled to Medicare.

 5. The State of Michigan no longer provides group health coverage to any of its employees or their dependents.

-If at the time of the the employee's death, a surviving enrolled family member was entitled to Medicare, they may continue coverage under COBRA; however, Medicare will be primary.
+If at the time of the the employees death, a surviving enrolled family member was entitled to Medicare, they may continue coverage under COBRA; however, Medicare will be primary.
 This will be true even if they are only enrolled in Medicare Part A.

 Options for Conversion Coverage

-A surviving family member has the option of purchasing an individual (non-group) conversion policy for health coverages underwritten directly by their current carrier.
+A surviving family member has the option of purchasing an individual (non-group) conversion policy for health coverage underwritten directly by their current carrier.
 Although the benefits will differ from the State plans, conversion assures against a lapse in coverage, and removes any pre-existing condition restrictions, and the need to prove insurability.
 All premium payments are payable directly to the carrier.

 An application for this conversion policy can be obtained directly from the insurance carrier.
-This application must be submitted directly to the carrier within 31 days of the termination date of the active State group enrollment following the employee's death.
+This application must be submitted directly to the carrier within 31 days of the termination date of the active State group enrollment following the employees death.